-- An outlet placed at the back of a base cabinet in plan view is positioned above the counter. - An outlet placed at the back of a base cabinet containing a kitchen sink is placed at the standard 11 1/2" (300 mm) above the floor. - An outlet placed on the side of a cabinet or soffit will be positioned 32" (800 mm) up from that object's bottom. - An outlet placed outside the building or in an exterior area such as a deck or porch will be weatherproof.
+- An outlet placed on a wall at the back of a base cabinet in plan view is positioned above the counter. - An outlet placed on a wall at the back of a base cabinet containing a kitchen sink is placed at the standard 11 1/2" (300 mm) above the floor. - An outlet placed on the side of a cabinet or soffit will be positioned 32" (800 mm) up from that object's bottom. - An outlet placed outside the building or in an exterior area such as a deck or porch will be weatherproof. - An outlet placed in the central area of a room in plan view will be positioned on the floor, with one exception: 110V Outlets placed in Garage or Slab rooms will be positioned on the ceiling.